Apricot Computers: 1965–1980

+1980–1985

+In 1980, ACT released their first microcomputer, the ACT-800, already produced and marketed in the US by Computhink as the Minimax, marketing this product in the UK under the ACT brand.
+Computhink's system was based on the 6502, but supported 64 additional user-definable instructions, with these being configured by default to support the instructions of the FIFTH programming language: "a combination of FORTH and Pascal".
+Minimax pricing started at $7,770, whereas pricing of the ACT-800 started at £3,950.
+Computhink would later announce computers based on the Motorola 68000.

-The Sirius 1 became the most popular 16-bit business computer in Europe, especially in Britain and Germany, while IBM delayed the release of the PC there.
-Its success led to the Apricot PC or ACT Apricot in September 1983, based on an Intel 8086 microprocessor running at 4.77 MHz.
-It ran MS-DOS or CP/M-86 but was not compatible at a hardware level with the IBM PC.
-It had two floppy disks, and was one of the first systems to use 3.5" disks, rather than the 5.25" disks which were the norm at the time.
+In 1982, ACT signed a deal with Victor to distribute the Victor 9000 as the ACT Sirius 1 in the UK and Europe.
+Priced at £2,395 excluding VAT, the Sirius 1 could run CP/M-86 or MS-DOS, but it was not hardware-compatible with the IBM PC.
+The Sirius 1 became the most popular 16-bit business computer in Europe, especially in Britain and Germany, while IBM delayed the release of the PC in those markets.

-The graphics quality was critically acclaimed, with an 800×400 resolution and a keyboard with eight "normal" function keys and six flat programmable ones, associated with a built-in LCD screen (40 characters / 2 lines) which displayed the current function of the keys, or could be configured to echo the current command line in MS-DOS.
-The keyboard contained an integrated calculator; the result of a calculation could be sent to the computer where it would appear on the command line, or in the current application.
+The success of the Sirius 1 led to the Apricot PC or ACT Apricot in September 1983, based on an Intel 8086 microprocessor running at 4.77 MHz.
+Like the Sirius 1, it ran MS-DOS or CP/M-86 but was not compatible at a hardware level with the IBM PC.
+Instead, software compatibility with the Sirius 1 was prioritised, with the 800×400 pixel display resolution retained from the earlier model to serve this goal.
+It had two floppy disk drives, and was one of the first systems to use 3.5" disks, rather than the 5.25" disks which were the norm at the time.
+The keyboard featured eight conventional function keys along with six touch-sensitive programmable ones, the latter associated with a built-in LCD screen (2 lines of 40 characters) known as the Microscreen, which displayed the current function of the keys, or could be configured to echo the current command line in MS-DOS.
+The keyboard could use the Microscreen autonomously to operate as an integrated calculator, and the result of a calculation could be sent to the computer where it would appear on the command line or in the current application.
+However, this calculator function could still be used with the computer powered off.
 Microsoft Word and Multiplan were supplied with the Apricot PC.
-Lotus 123 was also available, and took advantage of the machine's high-resolution graphics.
+Lotus 1-2-3 was also available, and took advantage of the machine's high-resolution graphics.
 A flap covered the floppy drives when not in use.
 The industrial design of the machine was well conceived.
 The keyboard could be clipped to the base of the machine, and an integrated handle used for transporting it.
 The supplied green phosphor monitor had a nylon mesh glare filter.